johndoe31415/pdfminify/README.md

   --sign-chain pemfile  When signing a PDF, this gives the PEM-formatted
                         certificate chain file.
 Can be omitted if this should not be included in the PKCS#7 signature.
-  --signer name         The name of the person signing the document.
+  --signer name         The name of the person responsible for signing the
+                        document.
   --sign-location hostname
-                        The location of the signing, usually a hostname.
+                        The location of the signing; usually this is the hostname of the computer that the signature is generated on.
   --sign-contact-info infotext
                         A contact information field under which the signer can be reached.
 Usually a phone number of email address.
   --sign-reason reason  The reason why the document was signed.
   --sign-page pageno    Page number on which the signature should be
                         displayed.
 Defaults to 1.
-  --sign-font pfbfile   To be able to include text in the signature, a T1 font
+  --sign-font pfbfile   To be able to include metadata text in the signature
-                        must be included into the PDF.
+                        form, a T1 font must be included into the PDF.
 This gives the filename of the font that is to be used for that purpose.
-Must be in PFB (PostScript Font Binary) file format and will be included in the result PDF in full.
+Must be in PFB (PostScript Font Binary) file format and will be included in the result PDF in full (i.e., not reduced to the glyphs that are actually needed).
 Defaults to the Bitstream Charter Serif font that is included within pdfminify.
   --sign-pos x,y        Determines where the signature will be placed on the
                         page.
-Units are determined by the --unit variable and position is relative to lower left corner.
+Units are determined by the --unit variable and the position is relative to lower left corner.
   --embed-payload path  Embed an opaque file as a payload into the PDF as a
                         valid PDF object.
 This is useful only if you want to place an easter egg inside your PDF file.